ryanakuhl/B324/README.md

 Bootstrap Three To Four

-A lightweight find-and-replace dictionary to ease converting Bootstrap 3 classes to Boostrap 4.
+A find-and-replace dictionary to ease converting Bootstrap 3 classes to Bootstrap 4.

 Copy your HTML, utilize this repository, then paste your updated, cleaned, and pretty printed code.
 A great component to plug into a Selenium iteration to automate a sitewide upgrade.